infinitered/reactotron/docs/contributing.md

 Many tears were shed and this is the least shitty solution I could muster.

-In the root, you can run `npm copy-internal-deps` to make them copy over.
+In the root, you can run `npm run copy-internal-deps` to make them copy over.

 But since you're copying built dependencies, you'll need to run `npm run build` first if you're doing this to bring forward changes in those dependency libraries.